tjheeta/vagrant-openstack-plugin/README.md

 This provider exposes quite a few provider-specific configuration options:

-* `api_key` - The API key for accessing Rackspace.
+* `api_key` - The API key for accessing OpenStack.
 * `flavor` - The server flavor to boot.
 This can be a string matching the exact ID or name of the server, or this can be a regular expression to partially match some server flavor.
 * `image` - The server image to boot.
 This can be a string matching the exact ID or name of the image, or this can be a regular expression to partially match some image.
-* `endpoint` - The endpoint to hit.
-By default this is DFW.
+* `endpoint` - The keystone authentication URL of your OpenStack installation.
-* `public_key_path` - The path to a public key to initialize with the remote server.
-This should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
-* `server_name` - The name of the server within RackSpace Cloud.
+* `server_name` - The name of the server within the OpenStack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.
-* `username` - The username with which to access Rackspace.
+* `username` - The username with which to access OpenStack.
+* `keypair_name` - The name of the keypair to access the machine.
+* `ssh_username` - The username to access the machine.

 These can be set like typical provider-specific configuration: